one-melange/batteries-included.text-search-embedding-vectors/README.md

 # tutorials.text-search-embedding-vectors
-Learn how to create document search pipeline with embedding vectors.
+Learn how to create a document search pipeline with embedding vectors.